AxonIQ/reference-guide/operations-guide/runtime-tuning/tuning-event-processing.md

 > If you have several instances of a given Axon application, that regularly means you have duplicated your Tracking Event Processors.
 > Such a set up is a regular scenario to require segment tuning.
 >
-> Note though that especially in such a set up you would need to delegate said split or merge to the correct instance.
+> Note that, especially, in such a setup you would need to delegate said split or merge to the correct instance.
-> Where "correct instance" is means the instance owning the segment you want to split and merge.
+> The "correct instance", in this case, is the instance owning the segment you want to split and merge.

 ## Blacklisting Events